 considering the flow as incompressible, id est if the variations of the density of the fluid do not have appreciable effects,

-its density considered ,with a good approximation, a constant.
+its density can be considered ,with a good approximation, a constant.

-conservative continuity equation (scalar value) where u, v, w are aligned on x, y, z and the cosine of their angle has value = 1.
+the conservative continuity equation (scalar value) where u, v, w lie on x, y, z and the cosine of their angle has value = 1.

 of the shift vectors along the axes x, y, z, :

 ; = Density , = Viscosity , = standard gravity (acceleration)